reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 ## Conclusion

-In this post we looked at the capabilities of Terraform as IaC pltform that supports the creation and provisioning of many types of resources across an array of cloud providers like aws, azure, and gcp.
+In this post we looked at the capabilities of Terraform as IaC platform that supports the creation and provisioning of many types of resources across an array of cloud providers like aws, azure, and gcp.
 We started with the basic init, plan and apply cycle for creating and modifying infrastructure resources.
 Then we used modules as a better way of organizing our IaC code into logical constructs in layers similar to what we do with application programming.
 We finally introduced two more variants : Terraform Cloud and Terraform Enterprise.

 Some of the popular choices in the IaC domain are :